Blood & Turnip – Turning Waste into Food

 The Issue

-Shells, irregularly shaped vegetables, and meat by-products are only a few examples of resources in Swedish primary production and food industry that are underutilized.
-For instance, half of the meat by-products from beef and pork are used for biogas or feed, even though they could become food for humans.
-Significant volumes of vegetables are discarded before they even reach the store – because of appearance, e.g., incorrect size.
-The reason for this waste of resources is often the low profitability of these types of raw materials.
-This is due to, for example, a lack of infrastructure and logistics, the fact that buyers have high standards, or consumer’s attitude.
-To achieve the Swedish interim target “An increased share of food production should reach stores and consumers by 2025”, all actors in the Swedish food chain need to move from mapping to action.
+Peels, leaves, irregularly shaped vegetables, and meat by-products – these are examples of resources within Swedish primary production and food industry that today end up as animal feed, waste, or biogas.
+Additionally, significant volumes of vegetables are sorted out before they even reach the store – because they are too big, too small, or deemed difficult to sell for other reasons.
+The reason for this waste of resources is often low profitability for these types of raw materials.
+This can be due to a lack of infrastructure and logistics, strict buyer requirements, and consumer scepticism.
+To achieve Sweden’s interim target “An increased share of food production should reach stores and consumers by 2025“, all actors in the Swedish food chain need to take action.

 Our Solution

-In the Blood & Turnip project, Axfoundation is working with partners to map and assess the potential of raw materials that have previously become waste, biogas, or feed.
-The project, led by IVL Swedish Environmental Research Institute, investigates the risk, profitability, and environmental impact of various underutilized resources in vegetable farming and meat production.
+In the Blood & Turnip project, Axfoundation collaborates with partners to map and assess the potential of raw materials that were previously classified as food waste, biogas, or animal feed.
+Led by IVL Swedish Environmental Research Institute, the project investigates risks, profitability, and environmental consequences of various underutilized resources in vegetable farming and meat production.

-At Torsåker Farm, Axfoundation’s center for the sustainable food systems of the future, new foods are being developed from raw materials or resources that are safe and environmentally sustainable.
-The ambition is to contribute to tasty and healthy food served in the public sector, for example in schools or retirement homes.
+At Torsåker Farm, Axfoundation’s test farm and development center, new food products are developed from raw materials or resources that are deemed safe and environmentally sustainable.
+The ambition is to contribute to good, safe, and nutritious food for public sector catering, such in schools or senior living facilities.

-Almost a third of all food produced globally is currently wasted or lost along the food chain.
-This is an enormous waste of resources that also causes major environmental impacts and climate emissions.
+Almost a third of all food produced globally is wasted or lost in the food supply chain today.
+This is an enormous waste of resources, which also causes negative environmental impacts and significant climate emissions.

 – Elvira Molin, IVL Swedish Environmental Research Institute